bnkamalesh/webgo/README.md

 func API1(rw http.ResponseWriter, req *http.Request) {
 	wctx := webgo.Context(req)
-	wctx.Params // URI paramters
-	wctx.Route // is the route configurate itself for which the handler matched wctx.AppContext // is the app context configured in `router.AppContext` }
+	wctx.Params // URI paramters, a map of string of string, where the keys are the named URI parameters wctx.Route // is the route configuration itself for which the handler matched wctx.AppContext // is the app context configured in `router.AppContext` }
 ```